Updated: Jan 10

 you feel responsible for other people’s feelings

-you apologise even when you don’t want to or don’t think you’re in the wrong
+you apologize even when you don’t want to or don’t think you’re in the wrong

 you feel the need to keep the peace you don’t say no every time you want to